DimABSA/DimABSA2026/README.md

 ## **11 November 2025**

-- We have released the compettion website for [Track B](https://www.codabench.org/competitions/11139/#/results-tab).
+- We have released the competition website for [Track B](https://www.codabench.org/competitions/11139/#/results-tab).
 Both Track A and Track B are released now.
 - We have also released the training and development datasets for English and German for Track B.

 ## **5 November 2025**